geometalab/conditional-restriction-parser/README.md

 # Conditional Restriction Parser

-This project includes a library that can be used to handle [OSM Conditional Restrictions](https://wiki.openstreetmap.org/wiki/Conditional_restrictions) as well as a console-based application that can be used for simple parsing and evaluation of conditional restrictions.
+This project includes a library that can be used to handle [OpenStreetMap (OSM) Conditional Restrictions](https://wiki.openstreetmap.org/wiki/Conditional_restrictions) as well as a console-based application that can be used for simple parsing and evaluation of conditional restrictions.